Fryette's Laws: Types, Applications & More | Carepatron

 What are Fryette's three laws?

-The second law of Fryette's Laws explains that when the spine is in a flexed or extended position (non-neutral), side bending to one side will be accompanied by rotation to the same side.
+The second law of Fryette's Laws explains that when the spine is flexed or extended (non-neutral), side bending to one side will be accompanied by rotation to the same direction.
 This type of motion, known as type II motion or type II somatic dysfunction, is common in the thoracic and lumbar regions of the spine when it is not in a neutral position.

 For instance, if the lumbar spine is flexed or extended, side bending to the right will also cause the vertebrae to rotate to the right, demonstrating how vertebral motion changes based on spinal positioning.